hirbod/expo-video-metadata/README.md

 # expo-video-metadata

-Provides a function that let you get some metadata from video files, like the duration, width, height, fps, codec, hasAudio, orientation, audioChannels, audioCodec, audioSampleRate etc. Check the exported types for more information.
-This library has web support but is limited to platform APIs and might not work on all browsers correctly.
+This React Native (Expo) library provides a versatile function designed to extract a wide range of metadata from video files, including duration, width, height, frame rate, codec, audio availability, orientation, audio channels, audio codec, and audio sample rate.
+For comprehensive details, please refer to the listed exported types.
+Although the library is equipped with web support, its performance is reliant on specific platform APIs, leading to potential variability in its effectiveness across different browsers.

 <img src="https://raw.githubusercontent.com/hirbod/expo-video-metadata/assets/preview.png" width="500" />